M0JXD/morse-recognition-trainer/README.md

 Choose where you want to store the app (e.g. ~/Applications/morse-recognition-trainer), and create a desktop entry in .local/share/applications.
 Your desktop environment may have a GUI for making desktop entries more easily, e.g. in Cinnamon, right click the menu and select "Edit Menu".

+### Android
+You will have to sideload the app.
+It might ask you to scan it which should pass, otherwise you can still select to install anyways.
+If you want to reset your progess you can clear the app's data :)

 ## Compiling

 ### Desktop